 BUSINESSES, GOVERNMENT AGENCIES, AND OTHER NON-HOUSEHOLD GROUPS

 Non-household organizations should call or e-mail to make an appointment.
 Normally, we are able to provide same-day appointments.
 Disposal fees will apply and we accept cash, checks and credit cards.
 The center may not be able to accept all materials for disposal because of capacity limits, though we will help to find an alternative disposal method.
 For fee schedule and information on safely packing hazardous material for transport, please click here.
-(New fees in effect, 1 October 2013)
+(Now includes electronic scrap fees, 1 February 2014)

 Where Do I Recycle This? - A compendium of recycling opportunities in Leon County